leonmeijer/Factuursturen.NET/README.md

 # LVMS.FactuurSturen.NET
-Unofficial open source C# helper library for communication with the API of FactuurSturen.nl.
+Unofficial open source C# helper library for communication with the [API of FactuurSturen.nl](https://www.factuursturen.nl/docs/api_v1.pdf).
 All calls support the async/await model.
-Previous results are cached in-memory by default and overrides are available to force fresh data.
+Previous responses are cached in-memory by default and overrides are available to force fresh data.
-All calls use Polly, a transient fault handling framework.
+All calls use Polly, a transient fault handling library.
 If calls fail due to transient errors, they are automatically retried.

 This library is under development.
 Currently supported:
 - Get list of clients